alper1976/danube_indicators/README.md

 ```

 ## Authors and acknowledgment
-Scripts were written by Alexander Eiler, Laurent Fontaine and Jing Wei.
+Scripts were written by Laurent Fontaine, Lorenzo Pin and Alexander Eiler.

 ## License
 This Code is subject to the terms of the MIT License.